 The function $h$ is referred to as a ``harvest''; it specifies the consumption and loss of terrorist resources due to attack executions, arrests, foiled attacks, and other events.
-It is typically assumed that $\partial h / \partial u_i > 0$ for $i = 1, 2$ and for all $u_i$ values, so that increases in terrorist and governmental activity result in increases to the harvesting of resources.
-Further assumptions are made on the second-order partial derivatives of $h$: $\partial^2 h / \partial u_1^2 > 0$ indicates that as the intensity of terrorist activities increases, the consumption of resources further intensifies; $\partial^2 h / \partial u_2^2 < 0$ indicates that as he intensity of anti-terrorism activity increases, terrorist resource consumption increases at a slower rate.
-The underlying idea behind this assumption is that as counter-terrorism measures intensify, decreased gains are to be expected in terms of losses to terrorists.
-Finally, $\partial^2 h / (\partial u_1 \partial u_2) \ge 0$ indicating that increased attack intensities lead to greater anti-terrorism operations, whereas increased anti-terrorism activities will increase terrorist consumption of resources.
+It is generally assumed that $\partial h / \partial u_i > 0$, for $i =1,2$ so that increases in terrorist and governmental activity result in increases to resource harvesting.
+Further assumptions can be made on the second-order partial derivatives of $h$.
+Imposing $\partial^2 h / \partial u_1^2 > 0$ indicates that as the intensity of terrorist activities increases, their consumption of resources intensifies; $\partial^2 h / \partial u_2^2 < 0$ indicates that as the intensity of counter terrorism activities increases, terrorist resource consumption decelerates.
+Here, the underlying idea is that as counter-terrorism measures intensify, decreased gains are to be expected in terms of losses to terrorists.
+Finally, $\partial^2 h / (\partial u_1 \partial u_2) \ge 0$ indicates that increased attack intensities lead to greater anti-terrorism operations, whereas increased anti-terrorism activities will increase terrorist consumption of resources.
 Lastly, $h$ satisfies the boundary conditions $\lim_{u_i \rightarrow 0} h(u_i, u_j) \rightarrow 0$, and $\lim_{u_i \rightarrow \infty} h(u_i, u_j) \rightarrow \infty$ for $i, j = 1, 2$.
 These are known as the Inada conditions \cite{INA63}: there is no spending of resources if there are no terrorist attacks nor any anti-terrorism measures in place; when either terrorists or governmental agencies strongly increase their activities, the harvest of resources becomes infinitely large.
 Some models include natural attrition to the outflux of resources, such as departure of personnel and expiration of supplies, which limits resource growth \cite{CAU09}.
-Both terrorists and anti-terrorism authorities aim to maximize given utility functions by varying their respective control parameters $u_i$ for $i=1,2$ under the constraints given by Eq.\,\ref{EQ:GAME}.
+Both terrorists and anti-terrorism authorities aim to maximize given utility functions by varying their respective control parameters $u_i$ for $i=1,2$ under the constraints given by Eq.\,\eqref{EQ:GAME}.
 The terrorist utility function is written as